fhellwig/pkgconfig/README.md

 The `pkgconfig` utility follows the [fail-fast](http://en.wikipedia.org/wiki/Fail-fast) design principle.
 If a configuration file is not found, an exception is thrown.
-For example, if the `NODE_CONFIG_DIR` environment variable is set and no configuration file is found in that directory, then this is considered an error (versus trying the default `config` directory).
+For example, if the `NODE_ENV` environment variable is set to *production* and a `{pkgname}.production.(js|json)` file is not found, then this is considered an error (versus trying some alternate default configuration file).
 Configuration files determine the initial state of your application and there should never be any ambiguity about that state.

 The following conditions are considered errors and an exception is thrown (or an error object is passed to the callback function) in each case:

 1. The `package.json` file is not found.
 2. The `package.json` file cannot be read using `require`.